davidbettis/daily-office/README.md

 Evening prayer is found here: https://s3.amazonaws.com/acna/4__Evening%20Prayer%2C%209.26.18.pdf

 ## Compline
-* Move office-specific CSS outside of global CSS
-* Add option for traditional / contemporary Lord's prayer
-* Add an option to pick psalsm on each day
+* Add an option to pick psalms on each day
-* Add preferences for various reading plans / configurations
 * Add unit testing for AlleluiaComponent.
 All that date stuff... gosh

 Compline is found here: https://s3.amazonaws.com/acna/5__Compline.%209.26.18.pdf